SaitoTech/saito-crypto-api-modules/README.md

 ## Introduction

 Saito makes it possible to write applications that use other blockchains.
-You can code a game that requires a payment to be made in another cryptocurrency, for instance, or a wallet-plugin that lets you send and receive transactions.
+You can code a game that requires a payment to be made in another cryptocurrency or a wallet-plugin that lets you send and receive transactions.
 Saito does this by supprting third-party "cryptocurrency modules" that provides a bridge to other networks.

 In order to use another cryptocurrency with Saito applications, users need to have the appropriate module installed in their Saito wallet.
 As a member of the Polkadot community, Saito comes by default with bundles that provide support for Polkadot (DOT), Kusama (KSM) and other substrate-based networks.
 Modules can easily be built that support for other networks too -- if you are a developer interested in getting your favourite cryptocurrency supported get in touch!

 ## What Can You Build